openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 # Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.
+This guide provides installation instructions for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.

 > **NOTE**: As of the 2022.1 release, OpenVINO Development Tools can only be installed via PyPI.
-For more information on how to develop or optimize your models with OpenVINO, refer to the [Install OpenVINO Development Tools](installing-model-dev-tools.md) article.
+For more information on how to develop or optimize your models with OpenVINO, refer to the [Install OpenVINO Development Tools](installing-model-dev-tools.md).

-> **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
+> **IMPORTANT**: By downloading and using this container along with the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).
 Please review the content inside the `<INSTALL_DIR>/licensing` folder for more details.

 ## System Requirements